 The Manager is responsible for operating the Group’s system of internal control and reviewing of the effectiveness of this.
 Such a system is designed to manage, rather than eliminate, the risk of failure to achieve business objectives and can provide only reasonable but not absolute assurance against material misstatement or loss.

 The Manager has a zero-tolerance policy and is committed to carrying out business fairly, honestly and openly.
-The Manager undertakes annual regulatory training on AML, anti-bribery and corruption and there is a whistle blowing policy with the Manager which the Board has reviewed.
+The Manager undertakes annual regulatory training on AML, anti-bribery and corruption and there is a whistle blowing policy in place with the company and also with the Manager.

 The Board is responsible for preparing the Annual Report.
 As the Directors’ Responsibility Statement confirms, the Board believes its Annual Report, taken as a whole, is fair, balanced and understandable, and provides the information necessary to assess the Group’s performance.